 The end of the 'Misery Line'

-In 1996 a 15-year franchise was awarded to a company called Prism Rail, who operated under the brand name LTS Rail.
-The service’s poor punctuality record in the 1990s, along with its old-fashioned slam-door trains, earned the nickname of “The Misery Line”.
+In 1996 the franchise was awarded to a company called Prism Rail, who operated under the brand name LTS Rail.
+The service’s poor punctuality record in the 1990s, along with its old-fashioned slam-door trains, earned the nickname of 'The Misery Line'.

-In 2000, Prism Rail was bought by new owners National Express Group.
-An entire fleet of new trains were ordered, and delivered between 2000 and 2003 supported a dramatic improvement in punctuality and customer satisfaction.
+In 2000, Prism Rail was bought by National Express Group.
+The introduction of a fleet of new trains between 2000 and 2003 supported a dramatic improvement in both punctuality and customer satisfaction.
 In 2003 a new brand name for the train service was also introduced: c2c.

 Winning awards and breaking records